-- Revise zoning ordinance and development regulations to ensure consistency with plan Vision, Guiding Principles, policies and Character Areas in order to maximize Comprehensive Plan implementation. - Review the Future Development Map, rezonings and other plan data yearly based on changes to actual population, growth and potential adjustments. - Develop master plans for growth pressure areas such as the Sixes Road Interchange and Hickory Flat to better coordinate land use with infrastructure. - Continue to maintain and update a 5-Year Capital Improvements Plan. - Coordinate implementation efforts for the other County-wide plans, such as the Transportation Plan, the Parks, Recreation and Greenspace Plan, and the Economic Strategic Plan. - Review and develop a comprehensive infrastructure-financing plan.
+- Frequently review and revise, as needed, the zoning ordinance and development regulations to ensure consistency with the Plan's Vision, Guiding Principles, Policies and Character Areas in order to maximize Comprehensive Plan implementation. - Review the Future Development Map, rezonings and other plan data yearly based on changes to actual population, growth and potential adjustments. - Continue to maintain and update a 5-Year Capital Improvements Plan. - Coordinate implementation efforts for the other City and County-wide plans, such as the Transportation Plan, the Parks, Recreation and Greenspace Plan, and the Economic Strategic Plan. - Review and develop a comprehensive infrastructure-financing plan, which may include an impact fee program.
+Ensure that new development pays its fair share of infrastructure costs. - Review Service Delivery strategies and level of services, and develop a plan to provide services to accommodate projected new growth. - Continue to investigate alternative transportation sidewalk needs, and bicycle suitability and connectivity to lessen congestion within the City. - Adopt requirements that developments connect to any identified pedestrian linkage within the City as part of the development approval.
+Pedestrian linkages include greenways and existing sidewalks.

-Ensure that new development pays its fair share of infrastructure costs. - Review Service Delivery strategies and level of services, and develop a plan to provide services to accommodate projected new growth. - Continue to investigate alternative transportation Ongoing transit study, airport expansion, sidewalk needs, and bicycle suitability and connectivity to lessen congestion within the County. - Adopt requirements that developments connect to any identified pedestrian linkage within the County as part of the development approval.
-Pedestrian linkages include greenways and existing sidewalks. - Revise development ordinances to encourage shared parking and parking maximums in mixed-use areas to promote a pedestrian-friendly environment. - Adopt requirements to establish a limit to the number of entrances for arterial roadways.
-For example, each development should provide interparcel vehicle access points between all contiguous commercial, office, or industrial tracts, if feasible. - Continue to identify, fund and implement LCI projects.

-Increase pedestrian safety by developing specific roadway types and pedestrian related facilities by character area.
-Guidelines should include minimum widths, connectivity, and accessories.
+- Revise development ordinances to encourage shared parking and parking maximums in mixed-use areas to promote a pedestrian-friendly environment. - Adopt requirements to establish a limit to the number of entrances for arterial roadways.
+For example, each development should provide interparcel vehicle access points between all contiguous commercial, office, or industrial tracts, if feasible. - Continue to identify, fund and implement LCI projects. - Increase pedestrian safety by developing specific roadway types and pedestrian related facilities by character area.
+Guidelines should include minimum widths, connectivity, and accessories. - Continue to prioritize the development of a truck bypass to enable the free flow of shipping throughout the City and help safety and quality of life in the downtown areas.